teaxyz/.github/CONTRIBUTING.md

     review low we’ll review faster and there’s less chance we’ll make mistakes
 [^3]: It bloats up the diff and makes it hard to be sure that nothing has
     regressed in the code movements.[^refactors]
+[^4]: Merge commits are instructive when merging pull requests, but they are
+    a hindrance during the pull request review period.

 [^refactors]: Don’t get us wrong: We love refactors!
     Over time code gets warts and you might well be the beautician we need.